celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfd-fraud-proofs.md

 The blob inclusion verification game is between the verifier and a prover.
 The verifier has the blob or its commitment and access to the block header of Celestia.
 The prover wants to prove the inclusion of the blob in the DA Layer.

 Validators check if the PFB commitment matches the commitment that is referenced in [ProcessProposal](https://github.com/celestiaorg/celestia-app/blob/3473000a9ff04fccfbba83929711fe11643b782c/app/process_proposal.go#L113).
-If validators misbehave and coerce together to break this consensus rule, we need a fraud-proof to enforce this rule.
+Given that 2/3 of validators can collude and break this consensus rule, we want a fraud-proof to inform light clients of violations of this rule.
 If we assume that we have this fraud-proof then we can use the check in `ProcessProposal` to our advantage for an optimistic blob size independent inclusion proof.

 ## Blob size independent inclusion proof - PFB inclusion proof